ryanjdew/ml-bucketeer/README.md

 if you want to bucket based off of the first character of an string you could pass "^.".
 (See Executing for full example).
 Arguments after that are options.
 You can have "case-insensitive" or "capture-overflow" to catch items that might now match the regular expression.

-For dateTime you can specify what you want to bucket by.
+For dateTime you can specify any combination of the following to bucket by.
+Default is ("year","month").
 -"year"
 -"month"
 -"day-of-year"